SNHD-Development/FormSchemaRender/README.md

 	- Add ability to create custom text by setting ConfirmedText (button)
 	- Fixed Date format turn into 00:xx:xx PM when at noon
 	- Fix the attributes to be able to parse the JavaScript code
+	- Submit Button not require to have url attr

 * 0.1.1